Updated Pandemic Re-Emergence Guide

-Given the complex, rapidly changing situation with Coronavirus (COVID-19), we have created this guide to help you navigate through this serious health challenge.
+Given the complex, rapidly changing situation with the current pandemic, we have created this guide to help you navigate through this serious health challenge.
 It is taken from a number of sources, which are documented in the Reference section.

 The following section is mainly from the Centers for Disease Control and Prevention (CDC) website on coronavirus: https://www.cdc.gov/coronavirus/2019-ncov/faq.html#basics and from the World Health Organization (WHO) website on coronaviruses: https://www.who.int/news-room/q-a-detail/q-a-coronaviruses